GauravWalia19/FOOD-ORDERING-SOFTWARE/README.md

 git clone https://github.com/GauravWalia19/FOOD-ORDERING-SOFTWARE.git
 ```

-#### :octocat: Open the terminal and navigate to the project directory.
+#### :octocat: Open the terminal and navigate to the project directory

 #### :octocat: Navigate to src folder using